-The cold therapy mask is designed to put minimal pressure on your eyes, making it ideal for those with headaches or sinus problems.
+The cold therapy mask is designed to put minimal pressure on your eyes, making it a good choice for people with headaches or sinus issues.
 It also has an adjustable strap for a custom fit.

-Reviewers say this mask really does its job.
-The website features near-perfect testimonials regarding the mask’s ability to soothe and help people find relief.
+Reviewers say this mask really does the job.
+The website features testimonials about the mask’s ability to relieve head pain.

-With so many shapes and types of masks on the market, it’s important to understand your specific needs for getting a good night’s sleep.
-When deciding how much to invest in your new sleep mask, here’s what you should consider:
+With so many shapes and types of masks on the market, it’s important to understand what you need for a good night’s sleep.
+When deciding how much to invest in your new sleep mask, consider the following:

 Shape and weight

 Flat, convex, and weighted — oh my!
-Different shapes and weights of masks matter, especially for those who seek specific health benefits.
+Different shapes and weights of masks matter, especially for people seeking specific health benefits.

-Weighted and convex masks are recommended for those seeking anxiety and headache relief because these masks typically apply concentrated pressure to the area around your eyes.
-Other customers, however, may feel as though the added material makes the mask feel too bulky and hot.
+Convex masks, which have cups or space between your eyes and the mask, and weight masks are recommended for people seeking anxiety and headache relief, as these masks apply concentrated pressure to the area around your eyes.
+Some people may feel that the added material makes the mask feel too bulky and hot, though.

 Read product descriptions and experiment with what fits your lifestyle and relaxes you most, whether it’s through a treatment-centric or luxury-centric design.

-If you’re concerned about the way a sleep mask might fit, consider opting for a mask with an adjustable strap rather than a simple elastic band.
+If you’re concerned about the way a sleep mask fits, consider opting for a mask with an adjustable strap rather than a simple elastic band.

-The better the mask fits your head, the less likely it is to move around when you sleep, regardless of how much you toss and turn.
+The better the fit, the less likely the mask is to move around while you sleep.

-The material of your sleep mask is ultimately a personal preference.
+The material of your sleep mask is ultimately up to personal preference.
 Different materials can feel softer, be easier to care for, or even be more sustainable.

-For an ultra-soft luxurious feel, you might like silk.
-If you want something sustainable, try bamboo.
+For an ultra-soft luxurious feel, you may want to opt for silk.
+If you want something sustainable, consider bamboo.

-Thicker material, and sometimes even the color of the fabric, can also affect how effective a mask is at blocking out light.
+Thicker material, and sometimes even the color of the fabric, can also affect how much light the mask blocks out.

 Simple and sleeker silk masks are successful at blocking out light and protecting sensitive skin.